zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

     ![](media/oda_channel_2.png)

-3. Give the channel a name, a description, select channel type `Oracle Web`, in `Allow Domains` enter `*` and for the purpose of this lab disable `Cliente Authentication Enabled`.
+3. Give the channel a name, a description, select channel type `Oracle Web`, in `Allow Domains` enter `*` and for the purpose of this lab disable `Client Authentication Enabled`.

     ![](media/oda_channel_3.png)